seeyouinfoodcourt/mfd-team2/structure.md

-# This is how we code
+# This is show we codesss :D

 ## SASS
 We divide our sass files in two folders.